ubaldot/vim-outline/README.md

 current buffer.

 `:OutlineJump` jump on the outline window.
-Such a command is handy when you have many windows open in the same tab and you want to jump directly to the outline window with one key-press.
+Such a command is handy when you have different windows open in the same tab and you want to jump directly to the outline window with one key-press.

 `:OutlineRefresh` update outline & locate yourself.